 I hold a BS in mass communications from Texas Wesleyan University, an MA in English education from Columbia University, and am in the process of earning an MDIV from The King’s University.

-I taught public high school and intermediate grade English for ten years.
-In 2007, the Texas Education Agency awarded me the distinguished honor of Texas Secondary Teacher of the Year.
+I taught English in public schools for ten years, and in 2007, the Texas Education Agency awarded me the distinguished honor of Texas Secondary Teacher of the Year.
 Currently, I write and speak full time, sharing messages of hope and endurance with education, business, and church groups across the country.
 Almost everyone walks away with a renewed sense of purpose.

 No matter what you are going through, you need encouragement.